 4. Creating a support network

-By reaching out, we start to create our own support network.
+By speaking to friends or family, we start to create our own support network.
 Who can you reach out to right now?

-We can also reduce the physical toll of our caring role.
-And while this doesn’t address the emotional ‘stuff’ that’s going on.
-It may give us more moments to pause, breathe, compose and reach out for emotional support.
+We can also work to reduce the physical toll of our caring role.
+And while this doesn’t address the emotional ‘stuff’ that’s going on, it can take some of the pressure off.
+It may give us more moments to pause, breathe, compose, and reach out for emotional support if it’s still needed.

 The following blogs on getting practical support in place may be helpful:

-What tools can help us to manage difficult behaviour in a caring role?
+What tools can help us to manage our feelings

 Depending on our relationship with the person we care for, there may be some mindset tools that can help us to manage negative feelings.
 These are not a cure-all, and seeking professional support is recommended.
 But the tools below are helping some carers in our community to make each day a little better.